JanTeske06/math_engine/README.md

 | 8000 | Conversion to int failed    |
 | 8006 | Output conversion error     |

+For a complete list of all error codes and their meanings, please see the **[Error Codes Reference](https://github.com/JanTeske06/math_engine/blob/master/ERRORS.md)**.

+---
 ---

 # Testing and Reliability